 Abnormal sodium levels can be due to many different conditions.

-A lower than normal sodium level is called hyponatremia.
-This may be due to:
+Lower than normal sodium level is called hyponatremia.
+It may be due to:

 There is very little risk involved with having your blood taken.
 Veins and arteries vary in size from one patient to another and from one side of the body to the other.
 Taking blood from some people may be more difficult than from others.